-You’re home from a long day at work, you’ve just fired up your killer 4K Ultra HD TV, and you load up your favorite show.
+You’re home from a long day at work, you just fired up your killer 4K Ultra HD TV, and you load up your favorite show.
 But when you press play, it takes a while for the show to load, and when it does start playing, it looks terrible.
 Netflix very clearly states this show is in 4K UHD, but what you’re looking at is standard-definition at best, and “early days of streaming video” at its worst.
 What’s the deal?

 First off, if you’ve suffered such a problem, know this: You’re not alone.
 The culprit could be any number of connection points, but the first place to check is your own setup.
-So before we start pointing fingers and blaming Netflix or evil ISPs, let’s start with your TV and work our way backward to eliminate as many potential bottlenecks as possible.
+So before you blame Netflix or your internet service provider, let’s start with your TV and work our way backward to eliminate as many potential bottlenecks as possible.
 Then we’ll take a look at other factors that could be preventing you from getting the best possible Netflix experience, whether that means HD or UHD.

-Before you bring your holy inquisitiondown upon your network connection and internet service provider, your first step should be checking your Netflix plan and settings.
-Chances are your plan supports HD streaming, but there are plans that only allow for streaming in standard def, and UHD streaming is only available on the most expensive plan, so it’s worth at least double-checking.
+Your first step should be checking your Netflix plan and settings.
+Chances are your plan supports HD streaming, but there are plans that only allow for streaming in standard definition, and UHD streaming is only available on the most expensive plan, so it’s worth at least double-checking.
 If you’re not sure, we’ve got a clear breakdown of all plans.

 You might be paying for a fast internet connection, but that doesn’t mean you necessarily have fast internet access.
-Try visiting testmy.net to see what kind of downstream speeds you’re getting.
-If you get anything under 10 Mbps and there’s more than one device in your residence using the internet, you’ll be hard-pressed to see a full HD stream — and definitely not UHD — from Netflix, ever.
+Try visiting testmy.net to see what kind of download speeds you’re getting.
+If you get anything under 10 Mbps and there is more than one device in your residence using the internet, you’ll be hard-pressed to see a full HD stream — and definitely not UHD — from Netflix.

 With your home’s network in tip-top shape, you can rest easy knowing your internet pipes aren’t the ones that are clogged.
 With that in mind, it’s time to take a step back and consider whether the lines feeding your home are as open as they should be.